flare-foundation/attestation-client/deployment/README.md

 Some of the more important settings and credentials include:

-- in `networks-credentials.json`:
+- In `networks-credentials.json`:

-    - `Network` - set to desired network (e.g., `songbird`, `flare`).
+    - `Network` - Set to desired network (e.g., `songbird`, `flare`).
-    - `NetworkPrivateKey` - set `0x`-prefixed private key from which an attestation client submits attestations to the Flare network.
+    - `NetworkPrivateKey` - Set `0x`-prefixed private key from which an attestation client submits attestations to the Flare network.
 A private key can also be specified as a Google Cloud Secret Manager variable.
 To do that use this syntax:

     ```bash
     "NetworkPrivateKey":"$(GoogleCloudSecretManager:projects/<project>/secrets/<name>/versions/<version>)"
     ```

-    - `StateConnectorContractAddress` - the `StateConnector` contract address on the specific network.
+    - `StateConnectorContractAddress` - The `StateConnector` contract address on the specific network.
-    - `RPC` - update the network RPC to desired network.
+    - `RPC` - Update the network RPC to desired network.
-- In `verifier-client-credentials.json` - instead of `localhost`, use the IP address of the host machine.
-On Linux Ubuntu, get it by running
+- In `verifier-client-credentials.json` - Instead of `localhost`, use the IP address of the host machine.
+On Linux Ubuntu, get it by running:

 ```bash
 ip addr show docker0 | grep -Po 'inet \K[\d.]+'
 ```

-- in `verifier-server-credentials.json` - Set API keys for supported external blockchains (currently BTC, DOGE and XRP).
+- In `verifier-server-credentials.json` - Set API keys for supported external blockchains (currently BTC, DOGE and XRP).
 Default templates are configured for two API keys.

 ### 2.3 Prepare Credentials

-After credentials have been set up they must be prepared for deployment.
+After credentials have been set up they must be prepared for deployment:

 ``` bash
 ./prepare-credentials.sh